Lessons From Brazilian Culture: Ready To Get Touchy And Personal?

 Talk, talk, talk …

 A nations of carnivals and dance is known to be cheerful and chatty.
+Why are Brazilians so expressive when they communicate?
 When Brazilians speak Portuguese they don’t communicate as much with words as they do with emotions.
 Because of this, words fly everywhere and people often interrupt one another.
-Check out the video bellow to learn how to act more Brazilian in a conversation:
+Check out the video below to learn how to act more Brazilian in a conversation:

 Because in Brazil live conversation is highly valued and an important means of communication, locals rather do business in person than via emails.
 Face-to-face communication is the best way to establish long-lasting contact and a promising relationship.